A Robust Test for Elliptical Symmetry: Numerical Simulations

 Note that the distributions of $\widetilde{\w}_i$ and of $\x_i$ constructed from it via (\ref{eq:constr_x})

 are not ACG and therefore our test should be able to discriminate between the hypotheses.
 In this experiment we chose $p=5,\, \bm\Omega = \I$ and

 Figure \ref{fig:conf_bands} demonstrates the $0.95$-confidence bands for the distributions of the statistics $s\(\{\t_{ni}\}\)$ and $s\(\{\w_i\}\)$ as functions of the number of measurements $n$ in the sample.
+The bands in Figure \ref{fig:conf_bands} were averaged over $50000$ independent trials.
 We see from the graph that despite the small size of $\a$, already with $n=15$ measurements the criterion allows us to easily discriminate between the hypotheses and its power is similar for both the i.i.d. (know scatter matrix) and Tyler's (unknown scatter matrix) cases.